Bachelor of Arts | College of Arts and Science

 Small class size

-Gerontology majors can specialize in one of three curricular tracks, including applied research, aspiring health professions, and policies and programs.
+Based on their interest, students choose one of three track areas: applied research, aspiring health professions, or policies and programs.

-Gerontology faculty members represent a wide variety of disciplines, including gerontology, psychology, sociology, social work and social welfare.
+Gerontology faculty members represent a wide variety of disciplines, including gerontology, psychology, sociology, public health, social work and social welfare.

 Scripps Gerontology Center